ajgilbert/eft-exercise-cms/README.md

 python fit.py --rundir examplerun --input workspace.root --output fitresult.json --scan
 ```

-It takes the RooWorkspace with the linearised model (option `--quadratic` or `-q` to use the linear+quadratic model) from the file `workspace.root` in the directory `examplerun`, does a simultaneous fit of all parameters of interest, and saves the best-fit value and uncertainty on each parameter in `fitresult.json`.
+It takes the RooWorkspace with the linearised model (option `--quadratic` or `-q` to use the linear+quadratic model) from the file `workspace.root` in the directory `examplerun`, does a simultaneous fit of all parameters of interest, and saves the best-fit value and uncertainty of each parameter, and the correlation matrix in `fitresult.json`.
 Parameters with large uncertainty are automatically fixed to zero (uncertainty $>10$ by default, can be changed with the `--max_unc` option).
 Parameters can be manually fixed to zero using the `--fix` option, e.g. when working in the rotated basis, you could look at the eigenvalues in `rotmatrix.json` and fix all eigenvectors to zero that have $\lambda$ smaller than some threshold with `--fix EV19 EV20 EV21 EV22 EV23 EV24 EV25`.

 ### Parameter Scans